xilution/xilution-graphql-backend-example/README.md

 ### Environment Variables

 1. Run `touch .env` to create a new environment variables file.
-1. Run `echo "XILUTION_ENVIRONMENT={environment}" >>.env` to add your environment preference to the environment an variables file (.env).
+1. Run `echo "XILUTION_ENVIRONMENT={environment}" >>.env` to add your environment preference to the environment variables file (.env).
     * {environment} is a Xilution environment.
 One of 'test' or 'prod'.

 ### Account Organization Authentication

 1. Run `yarn xln:authentication:token-from-user-credentials`.
-    * You will be prompted for your Xilution account username and password.
+    * You will be prompted for your Xilution Account username and password.
     * The access token saved to the environment variables file will expire in one hour.

 ### Account Organization Product Activation